Rudolf Macúch: New Syriac language and literature

-Macuch's third major speciality is dedicated to the study of the language and literature of the Nestorian Christians residing in Iran and Iraq, who call themselves “Assyrians”.
+Macúch's third major speciality is dedicated to the study of the language and literature of the Nestorian Christians residing in Iran and Iraq, who call themselves “Assyrians”.
 His monograph Neusyrische Chrestomathie (“New Syriac Chrestomathy”), conceived together with Estiphan Panoussi, is the first collection of excerpts and examples from a large range of different literary texts written in New Syriac from various periods, beginning in 1848 up to the 1970s.
 Most of the texts are written in the dialect of Urmia, others in the dialects of Iraq, Alqoš and Sanandaǧ.
 Besides a short grammatical sketch, the book contains a detailed glossary, in which all the idioms are taken into consideration.

 His next major achievement in this field, the monumental Geschichte der spät- und neusyrischen Literatur (“History of Late and New Syriac Literature”), is the first work on Syriac literature after the Mongol invasion in the 13th century.
 He had already begun to collect the material for this difficult undertaking years ago in Iran, bringing together the texts from a large range of different literary sources, books, articles and numerous journals, among these several rare publications, difficult to find at that period and by now completely inaccessible.
 Besides this material he used three histories of Syriac literature written in Arabic and Syriac.
 Due to the vast material presented in the book, including an overview of the historical setting of every discussed period, extensive summaries of the literary works and numerous details on the authors, this work has been greeted as one of the most important scholarly achievements of the past decades in this field.
 The book fulfils two important desiderata: (1) it offers an introduction to the hardly known Late Syriac literature since the Mongolian invasion in the 13th century, and (2) it presents a unique overview of the huge range of literary works produced in New Syriac, many of which were still completely unknown even to specialists of this field before its publication.

 Two other contributions give summaries of the history and literary history of the Assyrians, “Assyrians in Iran I.: The Assyrian community (Āšūrīān) in Iran.
 II: Literature of the Assyrians in Iran”, and “Tūr ʿAbdīn through the Ages”.

 Other Aramaic studies

-As a scholar with an exceptionally broad range of knowledge in Semitic languages, Macuch also published articles on other topics besides these three major fields, especially in the area of comparative Aramaic studies: „Gesprochenes Aramäisch und aramäische Schriftsprachen“ (“Spoken Aramaic and Aramaic Written Languages”), “A ‘Revised Reading’ of an Aramaic Papyrus”; „Hermeneutische Akrobatik aufgrund phonetischen Lautwandels in aramäischen Dialekten“ (“Hermeneutic Acrobatics due to Phonetic Change in Aramaic Dialects”); “Recent Studies in Palestinian Aramaic”; “Recent studies in Neo-Aramaic dialects”; “Some Orthographico-phonetic Problems of Ancient Aramaic and the Living Aramaic Pronunciations”; “Some lexicographical problems of Jewish Palestinian Aramaic”.
+As a scholar with an exceptionally broad range of knowledge in Semitic languages, Macúch also published articles on other topics besides these three major fields, especially in the area of comparative Aramaic studies: „Gesprochenes Aramäisch und aramäische Schriftsprachen“ (“Spoken Aramaic and Aramaic Written Languages”), “A ‘Revised Reading’ of an Aramaic Papyrus”; „Hermeneutische Akrobatik aufgrund phonetischen Lautwandels in aramäischen Dialekten“ (“Hermeneutic Acrobatics due to Phonetic Change in Aramaic Dialects”); “Recent Studies in Palestinian Aramaic”; “Recent studies in Neo-Aramaic dialects”; “Some Orthographico-phonetic Problems of Ancient Aramaic and the Living Aramaic Pronunciations”; “Some lexicographical problems of Jewish Palestinian Aramaic”.